CREATING A STRONG, INFORMED, EDUCATED CORE OF LEADERS AND MEMBERS FOR THE FUTURE

-Yes, there is a yearly fee of $50 per person.
+Yes, there is a one time, annual fee per person.
 This fee will assist in securing quality presenters and meal and beverage services for educational programing and includes admission to all regular meetings, seminars and events.

 Can I attend a CLC event if I am not a CLC Member?

-Yes, there will be an event fee for most CLC meetings and events that feature a guest speaker ($15 per person) and other events may incur a higher fee.
+Yes, there will be an event fee for most CLC meetings and events that feature a guest speaker and other events may incur a higher fee.

 AGC Members can attend CLC sponsored events, meetings, programs at no charge.